ADVANCED NUTRITION CALCULATOR

 Dietary Preferences

-Tap all the tags that apply to you — you can select multiple.
-This filters the meal plan in Step 7 to only suggest foods and dishes that fit your dietary needs and personal preferences.
-The options cover:
+Tap all the tags that apply — you can select multiple.
+This filters your meal plan to only suggest foods that fit your dietary needs and personal preferences:

 - Dietary restrictionsNo restrictions, Vegan, Vegetarian, Keto, Dairy-free, Gluten-free, Nut-free, Pescatarian, Halal, Kosher